-This paper has studied the usefulness of signed high frequency volatility information for predicting future volatility.
+This paper shows the sizable and significant gains for predicting equity volatility by incorporating signed high frequency volatility information.
 Our analysis is based on the "realized semivariance" estimators recently proposed by Barndorff-Nielsen, Kinnebrock, and Shephard (2010).
 These simple estimators allow us to decompose realized volatility into a part coming from positive high frequency returns and a part coming from negative high frequency returns.
-We find that negative realized semivariance is much more important for future volatility than positive realized semivariance, and disentangling the effects of these two components significantly improves forecasts of future volatility.
+For both an equity market index and set of 105 individual stocks, we find that negative realized semivariance is much more important for future volatility than positive realized semivariance, and disentangling the effects of these two components significantly improves forecasts of future volatility.
 This is true whether the measure of future volatility is realized variance, bipower variation, negative realized semivariance or positive realized semivariance, and holds for horizons ranging from one day to three months.
 We also find that jump variation is important for predicting future volatility, with volatility attributable to negative jumps leading to significantly higher future volatility, while positive jumps lead to significantly lower volatility.
-This may explain the result from Andersen, Bollerslev, and Diebold (2007) that jumps are of only limited use for forecasting future volatility: without information on the sign of the jump, its impact on future volatility may be positive or negative.
+This may explain earlier results in this literature, see Andersen, Bollerslev, and Diebold (2007) and Busch, Christensen, and Nielsen (2011) for example, who found that jumps are of limited use for forecasting future volatility; only by including the jump size and sign are the gains from jumps realized.